All Articles

 2022 Atlantic Theater Company and Roundabout Theatre Company co-production of English (Ahron R. Foster)

 When fantastic female leads take to the stage together, theatre magic unfolds!
-As a companion piece to our Women Sharing the Spotlight: Musicals Carried by Women article, below are great non-musical plays in which women lead the action.
-For plays and musicals featuring women only, check out Shows with All-Female Casts.
+As a companion piece to our Women Sharing the Spotlight: Musicals Carried by Women article, below are great non-musical plays in which two or more women lead the action.
+For plays and musicals featuring women only, check out Shows with All-Female Casts

 Becky Nurse of Salem by Sarah Ruhl (US/UK)